hamelsmu/python-notes/blog/content/post/py.md

     print(f'total time: {end-start}')
 ```

 As expected, increasing the number of threads while running `time.sleep(2)` did not increase the program's overall execution time (the program runs in roughly 2 seconds).
 On the other hand, replacing `time.sleep(2)` with `fib(20)` causes this program's running time to increase as more threads are added.
 This is because `fib(20)` is a cpu bound task so interleaving the task doesn't really help much.
+You should try running the same thing to see for yourself.

 > You will often hear that Python is not good at parallelism and that you can only run on one CPU core at a time.
 They are likely referring to the aforementioned issues with threads and the GIL.
 Because you are limited to one thread, this  means that thread-based tasks can only use one CPU core at a time (a single thread cannot run across multiple CPUs).
 Outside of Python, threads are a popular choice for parallelizing CPU-bound tasks because you are able to run a separate thread per CPU core simultaneously.
 However, with Python you must look for other ways to accomplish parallelism for cpu-bound tasks.